sammyCHY/aux_project/web_dev_app/we_dev.md

 # Web Development and Programming Assignment.

-1. Create a folder in any location on your computer computer (ex.
-Desktop, Documents)
+1. Create a folder in any location on your computer (eg. Desktop, Documents)

 ![The image shows the folder in the Desktop](images/images/web-dev-folder.png)

-The Image below shows the created web-dev folder on my Desktop computer.

 2. Inside the folder, create three more folders and name them as follows: css, JavaScript, images, config.

 `Below is the sub-config folders created inside the main folder.`